fossas/fossa-action/README.md

 ### `run-tests`
 **Optional** If set to `true` FOSSA will run the `fossa test` command.

 If not set or set to `false` FOSSA will run normal scan behavior.
+In order to run tests, a scan must first be completed.
 Example
 ```yml
 jobs: